Branding for Grammy's

-Dead Horse Branding is teaming up with Music Expo for Branding for the Grammy’s.
+We are teaming up with Dead Horse Branding for Branding for the Grammy’s.
 Melissa and Rick Caballo, founders of Dead Horse, are joined by Michael Blanton, co-founder of Songwriting University, and together they will be taking submissions from the audience and analyzing their brand on the spot.
 Brands from all areas will have the opportunity to submit their brand before the panel where two will be chosen to be analyzed and updated by the panel.
 Each brand will join the panelists and witness the pull apart, rebuild, and reshape of their image, worth thousands of dollars, in under 30 minutes.
 The two rebrands will be followed by a 10 minute Q&A for the audience to ask questions.

 Melissa Core started out modeling for internationally acclaimed brands such as Harley Davidson, Ujena Swimwear, Toyota, and Speedy Wheels.
 Her responsibilities as a brand ambassador helped her understand the importance of a well-structured brand message.